nithinnambiar/Companies-House/README.md

 # Companies-House

-This is a spring boot web application using REST apis to manage companies
+This is a spring boot web application using REST APIs to manage companies

+  ## Prerequistes
+  Requires java 8 or higher version.
 ## build

 `mvn clean install`